fedspendingtransparency/data-act-broker-backend/APISubmissionGuide.md

     - `message`: string, login error response "You have failed to login successfully with MAX", otherwise says "Login successful"
     - `errorType`: string, type of error, part of response only if login is unsuccessful
     - `trace`: list, traceback of error, part of response only if login is unsuccessful
-    - `session-token` (**Not yet implemented**): string, a hash the application uses to verify that user sending the request is logged in, part of response only if login is successful
+    - `session_id`: string, a hash the application uses to verify that user sending the request is logged in, part of response only if login is successful

 ## DABS Submission Process